Program Committee has the right to reject without consideration the papers which aren't conforming to requirements described in this section.

 Organization has 12 pt Times New Roman font with center alignment and is separated from the list of authors by one blank line with 6 pt size.
 Please specify the full name of the organization where the authors work.
 If the authors work in different organizations you can list two or more organizations through commas.
 In this case author's affiliation is identified by the footnote.

-Summary is separated by a single blank line with 16 pt size above and below.
+Abstract is separated by a single blank line with 16 pt size above and below.
 Left and right margins are of 15 mm width.
-Summary is formatted as justified text with 10 pt Times New Roman font.
-The title "Summary" is not written at the beginning of the annotation.
-Summary is presented as a single paragraph without special indent.
-There is no summary in posters.
+Abstract is formatted as justified text with 10 pt Times New Roman font.
+The title "Abstract" is not written at the beginning of the annotation.
+Abstract is presented as a single paragraph without special indent.
+There is no abstract in posters.

 Main text of the article has 11 pt Times New Roman font with auto hyphenation.
 Each paragraph has justified alignment, single line spacing and no spacing before and after the rest of the text.
 Paragraphs begin with the 7 mm first line indent.